omerwe/LEAP/README.md

 General comments and tips
 -------------------------
-1) Fixed effects can be included in the liability estimation and GWAS stages.
+1) Fixed effects can be included in the stages 2-4.
 Please type
 ```
 python probit.py --help